cceckman/ku/devlog.md

 I wrote up an ICPC-like definition in the README.
 Now to write up a verifier- "is this a valid solution for the problem"?

+## 2016-07-12 Tue 22:00
+I'll treat the validator as its own binary- `verify`- with inputs in files rather than ICPC's stdin / stdout convention.
+Easy enough to framework that up.